etheralpha/project-sunshine/README.md

 ### Contributing

-Project Sunshine is always welcoming community input!
+Project Sunshine welcomes contributors!
 Below are some ways to help out with the project, [join us on Discord to collaborate](https://discord.gg/zE8guNfG49)!

 - Determining centralization vectors
 - Determing metrics to monitor these vectors